sinesy/GitBookLegacy/EE10-1--Log-and-analysis/service-monitoring/adding-log-programatically.md

 **3. Method to set elaboration state and a message**

-This method carries out the same logic described for the previous one, with one more step: append a message to the elaboration, that is to say:
+This method carries out the same logic described for the previous one, with one more step: append a message to the elaboration; apart from the arguments described above, there are the additional arguments:

+* message type; allowed values: FINEST, INFO, DEBUG, ERROR, FATAL

 * a message text

-* message type; allowed values: FINEST, INFO, DEBUG, ERROR, FATAL

 * optional message code